Embedded CQL with cds.ql

 The entries can be specified as individual method parameters of type object — as shown above —, or as a single array of which.

-is a function itself, which acts as a shortcut to UPDATE.entity
+itself is a function acting as a shortcut to UPDATE.entity

 UPDATE `Books` .set `stock = stock - ${quantity}` -- as shortcut to: